Breastfeeding and your new baby

 Support, advice, and assistance on breastfeeding following discharge from hospital are available from a variety of sources:

-- Mater Mothers’ Breastfeeding Support Centre, level 7, Mater Mothers’ Hospitals.
-Please telephone 07 3163 8200 to arrange an appointment.
-Please note that there is a charge of $100 for each consultation.
+- Mater Mothers’ Breastfeeding Support Service, level 7, Mater Mothers’ Hospitals.
+Please telephone 07 3163 8847 to arrange an appointment.

 - The Australian Breastfeeding Association 1800 686 2 686 or www.breastfeeding.asn.au